-The Nirbhaya Fund, introduced in Union Budget 2013-14 is a key Union Government intervention that aims to enhance the safety and security of women in the country.
-The total magnitude of the corpus is Rs.
-3,000 crore.
-As of January 2017, sixteen proposals amounting to Rs.
-2,187 crore have been appraised and recommended by the Empowered Committee of Officers, an inter-ministerial committee that appraises and recommends various proposals/projects proposed by different Ministries/Departments/States under the Fund.2
+The Nirbhaya Fund, introduced in Union Budget 2013-14 is an important Union Government intervention that aims to enhance the safety and security of women in the country.
+As of January 2017, 16 proposals amounting to Rs.
+2,187 crore are reported to have been appraised and recommended by the Empowered Committee of Officers, an inter-ministerial committee that appraises and recommends various proposals/projects proposed by different Ministries/Departments/States under the Fund.3

-From the information provided in the Union Budget documents, it could be interpreted that the amounts utilised under the Nirbhaya Fund are as follows:
+From the information provided in the Union Budget documents, it appears that the amounts utilised by Union departments/ministries under the Nirbhaya Fund in the last few years are as follows:

-Table 11.2 Allocation and Utilisation of Nirbhaya Fund (Rs.
-Crore)
+Table 11.2 Allocation and Utilisation of Nirbhaya Fund (Rs. crore)